What is thermal interference?

 What if there is thermal interference?

-In almost all shallow geothermal energy projects, where multiple geothermal energy users are in close proximity to each other, a small degree of thermal interference can occur.
-The effects are often small and the consequences for the efficiency of the ground source heat pump installation for the end user are marginal.
-End-users – read resident’s behaviour – regularly have larger effects on efficiency.
+In almost all shallow geothermal energy projects, where multiple geothermal energy users are in close proximity to each other, a degree of thermal interference can occur.
+The effects can be small and the consequences for the efficiency of the ground source heat pump installation for the end user are often marginal.
+However this aspect should be taken into account in the design process to prevent problems in the future.

 If, according to the thermal effects study, there are significant effects, you can change the design of the systems to reduce the occurring temperature effects happening now and in the future.
 A designer can compensate for the loss of ground energy, by drilling a number of extra meters or by improving the energy balance.